NREL/HPC/docs/Documentation/Applications/vasp.md

 Three executables have been made available with each build of VASP:

-1. `vasp_gam` is for Gamma-point-only runs typical for large unit cells;
+1. `vasp_gam` is for Gamma-point-only runs typical for large unit cells.

-2. `vasp_std` is for general k-point meshes with collinear spins; and,
+2. `vasp_std` is for general k-point meshes with collinear spins.

 3. `vasp_ncl` is for general k-point meshes with non-collinear spins.